edgelesssys/docs.edgeless.systems/marblerun/deployment/on-prem.md

     You can inspect the Intel Root CA CRL of your PCCS:

     ```bash
-    curl --insecure --request GET --url https://<YOUR_PCCS_DOMAIN>:<YOUR_PCCS_PORT>/sgx/certification/v2/rootcacrl > rootca.crl
+    curl --insecure --request GET --url https://<YOUR_PCCS_DOMAIN>:<YOUR_PCCS_PORT>/sgx/certification/v3/rootcacrl > rootca.crl
-    openssl crl -inform PEM -text -noout -in rootca.crl
+    openssl crl -inform DER -text -noout -in rootca.crl
     ```

     You can refresh all SGX collaterals for your PCCS:

     ```bash
-    curl --insecure --request GET -H "admin-token: <my password>" --url https://<YOUR_PCCS_DOMAIN>:<YOUR_PCCS_PORT>/sgx/certification/v2/refresh
+    curl --insecure --request GET -H "admin-token: <my password>" --url https://<YOUR_PCCS_DOMAIN>:<YOUR_PCCS_PORT>/sgx/certification/v3/refresh
     ```

     If refreshing CRL fails, you can manually delete the `pckcache.db` database (default location `/opt/intel/sgx-dcap-pccs/pckcache.db`) and restart your PCCS.

-?> Currently, the [MarbleRun Coordinator](https://github.com/edgelesssys/marblerun/pkgs/container/coordinator) and [EGo](https://github.com/orgs/edgelesssys/packages?repo_name=ego) docker images are configured to always use the public Azure PCCS.
-In the future, we will make this configurable, so you can define your own PCCS for our images.
+Our docker image for the [Marlberun Coordinator](https://github.com/edgelesssys/marblerun/pkgs/container/coordinator) comes with both the Azure-DCAP-Client and the default quote provider library by Intel.
+If you wish to use your own PCCS, you can instruct the image to use the Intel library by starting a container with the environmental variable `DCAP_LIBRARY=intel`, and by mounting the desired configuration to `/etc/sgx_default_qcnl.conf`.
+Similarly our [EGo](https://github.com/orgs/edgelesssys/packages?repo_name=ego) image comes preinstalled with both libraries.

 ## Deploy MarbleRun